Interview with the Vampire: Film

 The film rights to Interview were at times controlled by Paramount Pictures, Lorimar, and Warner Bros., the distributor of the film, before The Geffen Film Company acquired the rights.
 Director Neil Jordan rewrote Rice's first draft of the screenplay, though she received sole credit.
 Brad Pitt starred as Louis, Tom Cruise starred as Lestat, Antonio Banderas co-starred as Armand, as did a young Kirsten Dunst as the child vampire Claudia.
 Most of the movie's shooting had been completed by October 1993, and all that remained were the few scenes involving the interviewer that would then be inserted at various points throughout the film.
 Production of those scenes was put on hold for a few weeks whilst River Phoenix, who had been cast as the interviewer, finished working on the film Dark Blood.
 Phoenix died from an overdose later that month, and Christian Slater was then cast as the interviewer Molloy.
 Slater donated his entire salary to Earth Save and Earth Trust, two of Phoenix's favorite charities.

 The film was released in November 1994 to generally positive critical reaction, and received Academy Award nominations for Best Art Direction and Best Original Score.
 Dunst was nominated for a Golden Globe for Best Supporting Actress for her role in the film.
 Rice had initially voiced her objections to the casting of Cruise as Lestat, preferring Rutger Hauer for the role.
-After seeing the film, however, she voiced her support for the film, saying: "That Tom did make Lestat work was something I could not see in a crystal ball.
+After seeing the film, however, she voiced her support for the casting decision, saying: "That Tom did make Lestat work was something I could not see in a crystal ball.
 It's to his credit that he proved me wrong".

 In August 2014, Universal Pictures and Imagine Entertainment acquired the motion picture rights to the entire Vampire Chronicles series, with producers Alex Kurtzman and Roberto Orci signed to helm the potential film franchise.
 The deal also included a screenplay for The Tale of the Body Thief (1992) adapted by Christopher Rice.
 In May 2016, writer-director Josh Boone posted a photo on Instagram of the cover a script written by him and Jill Killington.
 Titled Interview with the Vampire, it is based on the novel of the same name and its sequel, The Vampire Lestat.
 However, that November Universal did not renew the contract, and the film and television rights reverted to Rice, who began developing the Vampire Chronicles into a television series with Christopher.